Ernesto-B/ML-Product-Recommendation/README.md

 marketing, tailored promotional offers, and targeted product recommendations.

 ## Plan of Attack
-1. Data Processing: cleaning up and transforming the dataset.
+1. Data Processing: loading, cleaning up and transforming the dataset.
 Possibly engineering new features.
+Feature matrix and target vector preprocessing.
-2. Model Training: train the three models.
+1. Model Training: train the models.
-3. Hyperparameter Tuning: use cross-validation to optimize each model’s performance.
+2. Hyperparameter Tuning: use GridSearchCV to optimize each model’s performance.
-4. Evaluation: Compare each model's performance across metrics such as accuracy, F1 score, precision and recall and conclude the best model to use for this project’s purpose.
+1. Evaluation: Compare each model's performance across metrics such as accuracy, F1 score, precision and recall and conclude the best model to use for this project’s purpose.

-Dataset
+## Dataset
 The dataset used to train, test, and validate the model can be downloaded and found at: https://www.kaggle.com/datasets/kartikeybartwal/ecommerce-productrecommendation-collaborative or directly from my project repository at https://github.com/Ernesto-B/ML-Product-Recommendation > `user_personalized_features.csv`